 We expect to close our Torrance facility in phases, and we began the process in the spring of 2015.
 Through April 2015, coffee purchasing, roasting, grinding, packaging and product development took place at our Torrance, California, Portland, Oregon and Houston, Texas production facilities.
 In May 2015, we moved the coffee roasting, grinding and packaging functions that had been conducted in Torrance to our Houston and Portland production facilities and in conjunction relocated our Houston distribution operations to our Oklahoma City distribution center.
-Spice blending, grinding, packaging and product development continue to take place at our Torrance production facility.
-As of September 30, 2015, distribution continued to take place out of our Torrance and Portland production facilities, as well as separate distribution centers in Northlake, Illinois; Oklahoma City, Oklahoma; and Moonachie, New Jersey.
+As of December 31, 2015, distribution continued to take place out of our Torrance and Portland production facilities, as well as separate distribution centers in Northlake, Illinois; Oklahoma; and Moonachie, New Jersey.
 Effective September 15, 2015, we transferred a majority of our primary administrative offices from Torrance to Fort Worth, Texas, where we have leased 32,000 square feet of temporary office space.
-The transfer of our primary administrative offices to this temporary office space is expected to be completed by the end of the second quarter of fiscal 2016.
-Construction of and relocation to the new facility are expected to be completed by the end of the second quarter of fiscal 2016.
-Construction of the Corporate Relocation Plan.
+The transfer of our primary administrative offices to this temporary office space was substantially completed in the second quarter of fiscal 2016.
+On December 8, 2015, we completed the sale of certain assets associated with our manufacture, processing and distribution of raw, processed and blended spices and certain other culinary products (collectively, the "Spice Assets") to Harris Spice Company Inc., a California corporation ("Harris Spice").
+Pursuant to a transitional co-packaging supply agreement, we will provide Harris Spice with certain transition services for a limited time period following closing of the sale.
+As a result, spice blending, grinding and packaging will continue to take place at the Company's Torrance production facility until the conclusion of the transition services, which is expected to occur during the fourth quarter of fiscal 2016.
+In December 2015, we announced our plans to replace our long-haul fleet operations with third party logistics ("3PL") and a vendor managed inventory initiative.
+The first phase of the 3PL program began in January 2016 and is expected to be fully implemented by the end of the fourth quarter of fiscal 2016.
+Subsequent to the quarter ended December 31, 2015, specifically in January 2016, we listed our Torrance facility for sale.
+Construction of and relocation to the new facility are expected to be completed by the end of the second quarter of fiscal 2017.